of Bracon Hall

 By 1861 we meet the retired Mulbarton miller, Charles Cremer, as 'farmer' at Hall Farm and he is there until his death in January 1886.
 He is listed in the Directories as well as census records as 'farmer of 196 acres'.
 Charles Cremer's wife Maria nee Muskett was already a widow when they married in 1838, and her sister Rachel married into the Spratt family who owned the mill and had worked there before Charles.
 For a while he took on the Mulbarton Maltings, too - which are very close to Hall Farm.

 After Charles Cremer died the farmhouse seems to have remained empty - no occupant is listed in 1891.
-The next person to be listed in census or directories is Mrs Eliza Dyball in 1908 and 1911, with son Alfred as 'Assistant Manager', and by 1922 the resident is Frederick Brown, farmer and 'assistant overseer for Bracon Ash and Flordon'.
+The next person to be listed in census or directories is Mrs Eliza Dyball in 1908 and 1911, with son Alfred as 'Assistant Manager', and by 1914 the resident is Frederick Brown, - in the 1922 Directory as farmer and 'assistant overseer for Bracon Ash and Flordon'.
 Locals called it 'Brown's Farm'.

 In 1939 Hall Farm is occupied by Alfred & Helen Walker and their daughter Patricia.
 Resident in nearby cottages are Gilbert T ('Tom') Cotton, Teamman, his wife Esme and another farm labourer, and next door is William Farrow, Cowman and his family.
 They were to see great changes in the post-war years....

 In 1950, a new farmhouse was built after Miss Dora Lavinia Berney applied for planning permission to replace the old house with the new brick house that remains today.
 The new farmhouse was erected in part of what had been the orchard, and some of the old fruit trees were kept and still fruit today.
-When finished, the old house was demolished, although part of the wall was kept as a boundary wall and some outbuildings and the large barn remained.
-The Walkers moved into the new farmhouse and were still there in 1961, the year that the Bracon Hall estate was conveyed to Richard Trench Berney following the death of Dora Berney in 1959.
+When finished, the Walkers moved in and the old house was demolished, although part of the wall was kept as a boundary wall and some outbuildings and the large barn remained.
+The Walkers were still there in 1961, the year that the Bracon Hall estate was conveyed to Richard Trench Berney following the death of Dora Berney in 1959.
 Thus Hall Farm became Richard Berney's property.
 The new house was served by water pumped from the well until mains water was available - Mr Berney had the well filled in but part of the pumping system is still in place.

 Tom and Esme Cotton lived in the wooden bungalow opposite Hall Farm house when they were first married, then moved into a cottage opposite the farm.
 The old bungalow was home to some Polish people at the end of the war - probably for the Polish squadron stationed briefly at Hethel, many of whom could or would not return to their Russian-occupied homeland.
 It became a store until it fell down.
 Tom was an avid supporter of Swardeston cricket club and his ashes are buried on the pitch!